-Now in his sixteenth year at the helm of the Allan Hancock College baseball program, Stevens is regarded as one of the hardest working coaches in all of community college baseball.
-He starts the season with 162 career conference victories and 282 wins overall with Hancock.
+Stevens enters his 18th year at the helm of the Allan Hancock College baseball program regarded as one of the hardest working coaches in all of community college baseball.
+At the conclusion of the 2018 season, Stevens had 181 career conference victories and 320 wins overall with Hancock.
+He ranks No. 2 in program history in career wins, behind only California Community College Baseball Coaches Association (CCCBCA) Hall of Fame inductee John Osborne.

 Perhaps the greatest coaching achievement for Stevens has been his ability to motivate and place sophomores at four-year universities.
-In the past six years that rate has been nearly 100 percent.
-His sophomore classes have produced a remarkable 96 percent graduation and/or transfer success-rate, with a vast majority of those receiving athletic scholarships, including every sophomore on the 2011 and 2014 teams.
+In the last eight years, his sophomore classes have produced a remarkable 96 percent graduation and/or transfer success-rate, with a vast majority of those receiving athletic scholarships, including every sophomore on the 2011, 2014, 2016 and 2018 teams.
 Stevens has sent more than 100 players on to a four-year university or straight to the pros.
 This is in addition to the hundreds of players who have gone on to have success after leaving Allan Hancock College.
 Eight players from the 2016 team signed scholarships to four-year universities.
+Last year, Walker Armstrong, the conference’s Pitcher of the Year, signed with Cal State Northridge, a Division I program.
+From the 2018 team, eleven players earned opportunities to play at four-year universities, including infielder Quinntin Perez and pitcher Nic Cardinal, who both signed with Division I programs.

 Before Stevens arrived at Hancock, he spent five years at Righetti High School in Santa Maria, serving as athletic director and head baseball coach.
 In 1997, his first year at Righetti, he guided his team to their first playoff appearance in several years, finishing second in the Northern League.
 The following two seasons he led the Warriors to back-to-back league titles.
 His 1999 team played in the CIF-Southern Section Championship game at Anaheim Stadium, the first championship final appearance for the school in its 44-year history.
 Stevens finished his career at Righetti with a record of 95-41 (.698) and was recognized twice with coach of the year honors.